AbdullahMushtaq78/Space-Travel-Management-System/README.md

 The Webiste is designed in away that it can be used in almost any type of online E-commerce business. <br/>
 The overall design/UI is modern and aesthetic.<br/>
 Website has [Music Player](https://elfsight.com/) also with some space songs. <br/>
+The entire website is hosted on Localhost using Apache.
+Just Copy paste all the files in htdocs folder in Xampp directory and start the Apache and SQL services and you are good to go.
 ## Screenshots of User-side Website:

 ![image](https://user-images.githubusercontent.com/96788451/194764048-30c6ab20-5d85-47e5-aecb-141a29cf1d16.png)